DPuello/Frontend-portfolio/README.md

 ```

 After modifying the `.npmrc` file, you need to run `pnpm install` again to ensure that the dependencies are installed correctly.

+## Email Functionality

+The portfolio includes a working contact form that sends emails via SMTP.
+To use this feature:

+1. Configure your email provider settings in `.env.local`
+2. Test your configuration using the test endpoint
+3. The contact form in the Contact section will now send emails

+For detailed setup instructions, see [EMAIL_SETUP.md](./EMAIL_SETUP.md).

 ## License